-Fault: Positioner is already oscillating during the reference move Possible causes Remedial measures Very high load on the positioner In case of a very high load, proceed with PIMikroMove during the reference move as follows: Do not start the reference move in the Start up axes step, but click Close to close the Start up controller window instead.
-Open the single axis window for the connected positioner in the main window by selecting the positioner in the View > Single Axis Window menu.
-Expand the view of the single axis window by clicking on the > button at the right edge of the window.
-4. Make sure the Servo checkbox indicates that the motor is activated.
-5. Start the reference move by clicking on one of the Reference buttons.
-6. If the positioner is oscillating: Stop the reference move immediately in the Reference Axes dialog, close the dialog and deactivate the motor by unchecking the respective checkbox in the single axis window.
+Fault: Positioner is already oscillating during the referencing move Possible causes Remedial measures Very high load on the positioner In case of a very high load, proceed with PIMikroMove during the referencing move as follows: Do not start the referencing move in the Start up axes step, but click on Close to close the Start up controller window instead.
+In the main window, open the single axis window for the positioner connected by selecting the positioner in the

+Fault: Positioner is already oscillating during the referencing move Possible causes Remedial measures View > Single Axis Window menu.
+Expand the view of the single axis window by clicking on the &gt; button at the right edge of the window.
+4. With the Servo check box, make sure that the servo mode is switched on.
+5. Start the referencing move by clicking on one of the Reference buttons.
+6. If the positioner is oscillating: Stop the referencing move immediately in the Reference Axes dialog, close the dialog and switch off the servo mode by removing the tick from the respective check box in the single axis window.
 7. Enter new values for the servo control parameters, see "Optimizing the Servo Control Parameters" (p.
-70).

-Fault: Positioner is already oscillating during the reference move Possible causes Remedial measures 8.
-Restart the reference move.9.
-If the positioner continues to oscillate, repeat steps 6 to 8 until the reference move has completed successfully without oscillation.
+68).
+8. Restart the referencing move.
+9. If the positioner is still oscillating, repeat steps 6 to 8 until the referencing move has completed successfully without oscillation.

-Fault: There is no communication between the controller and the PC Possible causes Remedial measures The wrong communication cable is used or it is defective Use a null modem cable for the RS-232 connection.
+Fault: There is no communication between the controller and the PC Possible causes ossible causes Remedial measures The wrong communication cable is used or it is defective Use a null modem cable for the RS-232 connection.
 If necessary, check whether the cable works on a fault-free system.
 Baud rate not configured correctly Check the settings of DIP switches 5 and 6 for the baud rate (p.
-57).
+55).
 In a daisy chain network make sure that the same baud rate is set for every controller.
 Controller address not configured correctly Check the settings of DIP switches 1 to 4 for the controller address (p.
-56).
+54).
 Another program is accessing the interface.
 Close the other program.

-Problems with special software Check whether the system works with other software, such as a terminal program or a development environment.
-You can test communication by starting a terminal program (such as for example, PITerminal) and entering IDN? or HLP?.
+Fault: There is no communication between the controller and the PC Possible causes Remedial measures Problems with special software Check whether the system works with other software, such as a terminal program or a development environment.
+You can test the communication by starting a terminal program (e.g., PITerminal) and entering IDN? or HLP?.
 Make sure that you end the commands with an LF (line feed).
 A command is only executed when LF has been received.